quicwg/base-drafts/draft-ietf-quic-transport.md

 of a peer if the packet with the new peer address uses an active connection ID that has not been previously used by the peer.

-Note that these requirements apply to the endpoints sending packets, as unintentional changes in path without a change in connection ID are possible.
+These requirements regarding connection ID reuse apply only to the sending of packets, as unintentional changes in path without a change in connection ID are possible.
 For example, after a period of network inactivity, NAT rebinding might cause packets to be sent on a new path when the client resumes sending.
 An endpoint responds to such an event as described in {{migration-response}}.

 Using different connection IDs for packets sent in both directions on each new network path eliminates the use of the connection ID for linking packets from